For our 65th anniversary, Grado Labs had its first major redesign since being founded in 1953.

 The second is that the boxes had to be the same for all our products due to storage.
 After we assemble a pair of headphones it goes right to their box and then right to the listener.
 We simply don’t have the room for a unique box for every type of headphone.
 We needed detailed labels that not only worked well with the box design, but were easily customized for their respective pair.

 Our regular, wide, and in-ear Grado boxes now have a soft-touch material with black foil stamping.
 The wide boxes, saved for higher-end headphones, also have a magnetic flap.

 A highlight of this project was being able to include other Brooklyn locals, so after bonding over music, we had High Tide come in to help us bring it all together.

-We started building our phono cartridges on a kitchen table in 1953, and while we didn’t think we’d still be building them all these decades later, we still love them just as much as day one.
+We started assembling our phono cartridges on a kitchen table in 1953, and while we didn’t think we’d still be shepherding them all these decades later, we still love them just as much as day one.
 The cartridges haven’t had a packaging update since the 1970s, so we’re happy to see them in a new home.

 Grado hasn’t advertised since 1964, so most people’s first interaction with us is either through a friend or our website.
 Our new site combines white space with large imagery, while putting our new Suisse font family to good use.
 High Tide designed the homepage, and we designed the rest of the site from there with development done by Jones Studio Limited.